Damascus Pentateuch: History

 All the qərē and kətiv are marked by the writer of the text with a final nun in the margin without any further direction as to what the reading should be.

 A summary of the Damascus Pentateuch was made by Israel Yeivin, in connection with the problems of the Aleppo Codex.
 According to Yeivin, the textus receptus of the Damascus Pentateuch is mostly harmonious with the Leningrad Codex.
 As for the variants in vocalization it follows that of Ben Asher up to 52% of the time, and that of Ben Naphtali up to 46% of the time, for which diversity it has been called by him "a mixed manuscript where one can find in it a few 'improvements,' but which differs in several aspects regarding its vocalization and trope symbols from the Aleppo Codex."

-A two-volume facsimile edition of the manuscript was printed in 1978–1982 in Baltimore, Maryland (USA), by Johns Hopkins University Press, and in Copenhagen, Denmark, by Rosenkilde and Bagger.
+A two-volume facsimile edition of the manuscript was printed in 1978–1982 in Baltimore, Maryland, United States, by Johns Hopkins University Press, and in Copenhagen, Denmark, by Rosenkilde and Bagger.